swimlane/ngx-graph/README.md

 ## Installation
 1. `npm install @swimlane/ngx-graph --save`
-2. Make sure the peer dependencies are installed (d3)
 3. Import `NgxGraphModule` into your module
 4. Use the `ngx-graph` component in your components